-In this work we presented an Intel SGX-based solution that is capable of supporting deduplication while maintaining strong levels of privacy, preventing frequency analysis attacks.
+In this work we present an Intel SGX-based solution that is capable of supporting deduplication while maintaining strong levels of privacy, preventing frequency analysis attacks.
 In this context, we propose and compare different combinations of cache strategies and policies to prevent frequency analysis attacks.

-Our evaluation demonstrates that the combination of different caching strategies and policies influences the privacy guarantees and the number of accesses to the server (encrypted) frequency table.
-Our performance evaluation also let us understand the overhead added by our solution in write operations when new elements cannot be stored inside the enclave cache, nonetheless, our read operations are faster than the state-ofthe-art systems, in particular, on average 5.38 times faster than S2Dedup.
+Our evaluation shows that the combination of different caching strategies and policies influences privacy and the number of accesses to the server (encrypted) frequency table.
+Our performance evaluation also let us understand the overhead added by our solution in write operations when new elements cannot be stored inside the enclave cache, nonetheless, our read operations are faster than the state-of-the-art systems, in particular, on average 5.38 times faster than S2Dedup.

-Furthermore, the storage savings in our system are constant, regardless of the size of the cache present in the enclave, having greater storage savings than the most recent state-ofthe-art solution, which also uses chunk frequency to apply encrypted deduplication inside an enclave.
-In this way, we are enabling storage efficiency, with a commitment to privacy.
+Furthermore, the storage savings in our system are constant, regardless of the size of the cache present in the enclave, having exact deduplication.
+In this way, we are enabling storage efficiency with a commitment to privacy.